tizonia/tizonia-openmax-il/README.md

 ### libspotify binaries ###

 To stream music from Spotify, libspotify needs to be present in the system.
-A suitable 'libspotify' flavour can be downloaded from here:
+A suitable 'libspotify' flavour can be downloaded for your system from here:

     https://developer.spotify.com/technologies/libspotify/

-E.g.: You could do something like this (replace *$INSTALL_DIR* with your favorite location):
+E.g.: (replace *$INSTALL_DIR* with your favorite location):

 ```bash